Inicio/Los Andes/Pico Bolívar — Ruta Weiss

 expertDecember–March

-Pico Bolívar stands at 4,978 meters — the highest point in Venezuela.
-The standard route, Ruta Weiss, ascends the south face through scrambling rated up to V.Diff (5.2 YDS).
-It is technical but not extreme: rope work on exposed sections, sure-footedness on perpetually loose rock, and the ability to move efficiently in thin air.
+Pico Bolívar stands at 4,978 meters and remains the highest point in Venezuela.
+The standard route, Ruta Weiss, climbs the south face through scrambling rated up to V.Diff (5.2 YDS).
+It is technical, but not extreme: rope work on exposed sections, sure-footed movement on loose rock, and the ability to move efficiently in thin air.

 The mountain lost its glacier by 2012.
-What remains is bare rock — dark, fractured quartzite and gneiss that weathers into loose blocks.
+What remains is bare rock that weathers into loose blocks.
 Route-finding on the upper face requires experience, and conditions deteriorate fast when weather moves in.
-This is not a peak you underestimate because of its modest altitude.
+This is not a peak you underestimate just because it stays below 5,000m.

 Gear